CartoDB/documentation/app/content/carto-user-manual/tutorials/build-a-categories-and-bubbles-visualization.md

    ![Data Explorer data prewiew](/img/cloud-native-workspace/tutorials/tutorial1_data_preview.png)

 5. Create a map by clicking on the *Create > Create map* button on the top.
 This will open the table as a layer on a CARTO Builder map.
-Check the [Creating a map from your data](../../data-explorer/creating-a-map-from-your-data) to get started.
+Check [Creating a map from your data](../../data-explorer/creating-a-map-from-your-data) to get started.

    ![Data Explorer create map from table](/img/cloud-native-workspace/tutorials/tutorial1_create_map_from_table.png)